St Paul's Cathedral, Mdina: History

 According to tradition, the site of the Mdina cathedral was originally occupied by a palace belonging to Saint Publius, the Roman governor of Melite who greeted Paul the Apostle after he was shipwrecked in Malta.
 According to the Acts of the Apostles, Paul cured Publius' father and many other sick people on the island.
 Though there are remains of a Roman domus in the present crypt, and the tradition is a commonly believed legend, the version of event is not supported by archaeologists or historians.
 It is considered as part of a collection of Pauline mythologies in Malta.

 The first cathedral which stood on the site is said to have been dedicated to the Blessed Virgin Mary, but it fell into disrepair during the Arab period (the churches in Melite were looted after the Aghlabid invasion in 870).
 In Arab times, as revealed by excavations, the site was used as a mosque.

-Following the Norman invasion in 1091, Christianity was reestablished as the dominant religion in the Maltese Islands.
+Following the Norman invasion in 1091, Christianity was re-established as the dominant religion in the Maltese islands.
 A cathedral dedicated to St. Paul was built in the 12th and 13th centuries.
 The cathedral was built in the Gothic and Romanesque styles, and it was enlarged and modified a number of times.

 In 1679, Bishop Miguel Jerónimo de Molina and the cathedral chapter decided to replace the medieval choir with one built in the Baroque style, and the architect Lorenzo Gafà was appointed to design and oversee the construction.
 The cathedral was severely damaged a few years later in the 1693 Sicily earthquake, and although parts of the building were undamaged, on 11 April 1693 the decision was taken to dismantle the old cathedral and rebuild it in the Baroque style to a design of Gafà.
 The choir and sacristy, which had survived the earthquake, were incorporated into the new cathedral.
 Works began in 1696, and the building was almost complete by 1702.
 It was consecrated by Bishop Davide Cocco Palmieri on 8 October 1702.
 The cathedral was fully completed on 24 October 1705, when work on the dome was finished.
 The building is regarded as Gafà's masterpiece.

 In the late 1720s, some medieval houses to the south of the cathedral were demolished in order to make way for a square, the Bishop's Palace and the Seminary (now the Cathedral Museum).
 The square in front of the cathedral was enlarged in the early 19th century following the demolition of some medieval buildings.

 The cathedral was damaged in another earthquake in 1856, when the 18th-century frescoes on the dome were destroyed.

 Today, the cathedral is one of the main tourist attractions of Mdina.
 It is a Grade 1 national monument, and it is also listed on the National Inventory of the Cultural Property of the Maltese Islands.